dishantsharma7/UCS310/Theory/Chapter2.md

 ## RELATIONAL INTEGRITY

-Relational Integrity constraints is referred to conditions which must be present for avalid relation.
+Relational Integrity constraints is referred to conditions which must be present for a valid relation.
 These integrity constraints are derived from the rules that the database represents.

 There are three types of such Relational constraints